void

 [III.1] „Milí vojáci,“ řečnil vrchní polní kurát Ibl, „tak tedy si myslete, že je rok osmačtyřicátý a že vítězstvím skončila bitva u Custozzy, kde po desetihodinovém úporném boji musil italský král Albert přenechati krvavé bojiště našemu otci vojínů, maršálkovi Radeckému, jenž v 84. roce svého života dobyl tak skvělého vítězství.

-Aspern is also on Kadett Biegler's sketches of battlefields that are revealed later in this chapter, now called Ašpry.
+Aspern also appears in Kadett Biegler's sketches of battlefields that are revealed later in this chapter, sketches he prepared for his planned post-war books.

 Background